swiftly-solution/documentation/docgen/output/events/gameevents/oninstructorstartlesson.md

 ---

 # OnInstructorStartLesson
-This event is triggered when instructor_start_lesson is triggered
+This event is triggered when instructor_start_lesson is triggered.
 ::: tabs
 @tab Lua
 ```lua